greenfirn/Docker-Events/source/rig-confs/README.md

-'03-cpu_threads.sh' ... %THREADS% in cmd will also add affininty with '0,2,3,etc' 1 off
+'03-cpu_threads.sh' ... %THREADS% in cmd will also add affininty with '0,2,3,etc' 1 off for xmrig